Miroxygen/Firs-Fire/README.md

 Beauty is subjective.

+## I don't understand this piece of code.

+This is not a module, this is an app.
+The point is to play the game, not integrate this code into yours.
+However, if you want to do that and don't understand pieces of code please contact me.
+Either the code I wrote is bad, or you need help.
+Both things are worthy of time!

 ## I want to continue develope/make changes

 You are free to use this app/module how you want to, if you want to add functionality or change things for the better.